mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-ietf-dhc-dhcpv4-over-dhcpv6-ra.md

-The mechanisms described in this document apply to the configuration phase of the host, specifically when a DHCP server for IPv4 {{RFC2131}} is not reacheable directly from the host, the host needs to receive an IPv4 address and there's a DHCPv6 server than can provide IPv4 addresses by means of the mechanisms described in {{RFC7341}} and the host doesn't implement a DHCP client conform to {{RFC7341}} itself.
+The mechanisms described in this document apply to the configuration phase of the host, specifically when a DHCP server for IPv4 {{RFC2131}} is not reacheable directly from the host, the host needs to receive an IPv4 address and there's a DHCPv6 server that can provide IPv4 addresses by means of the mechanisms described in {{RFC7341}} and the host doesn't implement a DHCP client conform to {{RFC7341}} itself.